kevgleeson78/Emerge-tech-assign/README.md

 ```
 6. Open the repository folder you have cloned and create a new folder called "data"
 5. Download the four files of the mnist data set [here](http://yann.lecun.com/exdb/mnist/) and save the files into the new data folder
+### Saved .h5 model file
+For the purpose of demonstration and convenience a pre trained model has been saved in the root of this repository called ‘my_model.h5’.
+This is a file of a saved training state with 50 epochs run.
+Once you have cloned this repository move this file to the data folder you have previously created.
+Then when running the digitrec.py script you will be prompted to load the file or re-run the training.
+If you choose to load the saved model file you can start testing the model straight away.

 ### Running the notebooks
 1. Cd to the cloned folder and run the command line.
 When the command line is open type
 ```cmd